How to start a Blog (in-depth guide in 13 simple steps)

 Therefore it should be super informative and solve your readers’ most pressing problem.
 A blog usually consists of one main topic and 3-to 5 categories.
 Figure out your categories and write 5-10 posts of each category.
 And make it a mixture of how-to posts, top 10 posts, list posts, and your pillar posts.

 They tend to do their best on search engines.

 You should also interlink all your pillar posts to other blog posts.
 Pillar posts are your longest posts, usually around 4000 words long.
 Any number above 1000 words is fine as long as it is helpful information and not just a bunch of fluff.
 So 1500+ words will also give you lots of love from Google SEO.

 How do you write a blog post if you’ve never done it before?

 Decide what to write about

 Always make sure you have a bunch of blog post headline ideas.
 That way you don’t have to start from scratch.
 Work on your title, it should catch your reader’s attention immediately.
-And remember to include keywords to make sure people would want to click on it but please don’t be clickbaity.
+And remember to include keywords to make sure people would want to click on them but please don’t be clickbaity.

 Deliver on what you promised your reader.
 You are trying to build trust here.